libp2p/specs/relay/circuit-v2.md

 ```
 where the `status` field has a value other than `OK`.
 Common rejection status codes are:
 - `PERMISSION_DENIED` if the reservation is rejected because of peer filtering using ACLs.
-- `RESERVATION_REFUSED` if the reservation is rejected for some other reason, eg because there are too
+- `RESERVATION_REFUSED` if the reservation is rejected for some other reason, e.g. because there are too
   many reservations.

 #### Connection Initiation